-☞ Kinds of Korean Food: The general kinds of Korea Food
+Kinds of Korean Food: The general kinds of Korea Food

 When eating ssam, take one leaf in your hand and add rice, meat, and seasonings on top.
 The resulting ssam should be small enough that you can still place the whole thing in your mouth.
 The ssam culture of Korea is as old as the country’s kimchi or doenjang (soybean paste) culinary traditions.

 The custom of wrapping rice or meat in a vegetable leaf has evolved over time and now ssam is even eaten using seaweed, kelp, and laver, as well as small pancakes and bossam kimchi.
 One popular dish is ‘Gujeolpan,’ an elaborate Korean dish made up of small pancake ssam and eight types of vegetables or meat.
 ‘Bossam kimchi,’ on the other hand, refers to Chinese cabbage leaves which are slightly salted and used to wrap various ingredients such as radish, pear, and oyster.

 Bibimbap, a harmonious blend of ingredients

 Bibimbap is one of the most well-known Korean dishes worldwide, becoming internationally recognized after pop star Michael Jackson enjoyed the dish after his first concert in Korea.
 Just as beautiful as it is tasty, bibimbap always comes out of the kitchen with a rainbow of garnishes.
-When it’s mixed, the ingredients combine for a unique and savory flavorful that you can’t get by eating each ingredient alone.
+When it’s mixed, the ingredients combine for a unique and savory flavor that you can’t get by eating each ingredient alone.

 From simple to more intricate dishes, Korean cuisine often uses soy sauce, green onions, garlic, sesame seeds, sesame oil, ground pepper, and red pepper flakes.
 The natural flavors of the ingredients are still the main focus and are only enhanced with the use of the seasonings.